stacyc2449/stacyc2449/README.md

 ## Hi there 👋
+I'm Stacy (she/her), a senior at BxSci.
+I code for robots, mechanisms, and data analysis.

+**Fun fact:** I love birds.
+Birds are real. 🐦

 <!--
 **stacyc2449/stacyc2449** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.